JarlMorgennebel/homelab/Home Assistant/Smart Thermostat (PID)/HowTo + Homematic + Homematic IP.md

 ![Bildschirmfoto 2024-10-22 um 10 02 17](https://github.com/user-attachments/assets/3c094467-dd4a-46eb-88a5-304ec00be0c0)

 The ID refers to the wall thermostat and needs to be adjusted of course for each room and each helper.
-You use these helpers in the configuration.yaml of Smart Thermostat as **target_sensor:**
+You use these helpers in the configuration.yaml of Smart Thermostat as **target_sensor:**.
+If you want floor heating to continue over radiator heating just subtract 0.3 from the read value before passing it to Smart Thermostat.

 Now this should start working fine, but DESIRED_TEMPERATURES are not synced yet from wall thermostats to Smart Thermostat instances.